stitchdata/docs/_replication/monitoring/extraction-logs.md

         content: |
           Changing your plan can impact logs currently available to you.

+          {% assign enterprise-logs = site.data.stitch.subscription-plans.enterprise.logs | remove: " days" %}
+          {% assign standard-logs = site.data.stitch.subscription-plans.standard.logs | remove: " days" %}

         sub-subsections:
           - title: "Plan downgrades"
             anchor: "plan-downgrades"
             content: |
               If you downgrade to a plan that offers fewer days' logs, you'll **lose** access to the difference between your current plan and your new plan.

-              For example: If you downgrade to Free from the Standard plan, you'll lose access to six days' worth of logs.
+              For example: If you downgrade to Standard from the Enterprise plan, you'll lose access to {{ enterprise-logs | minus: standard-logs }} days' worth of logs.

           - title: "Plan upgrades"
             anchor: "plan-upgrades"
             content: |
               Likewise, if you upgrade to a plan that offers more days' logs, you'll immediately **gain** access to the difference.

-              For example: If you upgrade to Standard from the Free plan, you'll gain access to an additional six days' worth of logs.
+              For example: If you upgrade to Enterprise from the Standard plan, you'll gain access to an additional {{ enterprise-logs | minus: standard-logs }} days' worth of logs.

+              {% include enterprise-cta.html %}

   - title: "Log composition"
     anchor: "log-composition"